Starting your career

 - spina bifida

-Your main tasks would include:
+Your main tasks include:

-- manufacture, maintain and repair orthotic devices
+- manufacturing, maintaining and repairing orthotic devices

 - ordering materials and equipment